geosensing/latlong-to-zip/askgeo/Readme.md

 ### Convert Large number of Lat/Longs to zip codes using AskGeo

 The script is tailored for large batch jobs.
 It uses the [AskGeo API](https://askgeo.com/) to reverse geocode latitude and longitudes.
-It takes a csv.

 #### Application
 The script was used to produce zip codes for [Database on Ideology, Money in Politics, and Elections](http://data.stanford.edu/dime).
 Database with zip codes is posted on Harvard DVN ([see here](http://dx.doi.org/10.7910/DVN/28957)).